The HTC Vive you can buy now is very different from the original

 New 3-in-1 cable

 HTC announced back at CES that it was switching to the new 3-in-1 cable, and here it is!
 It's thinner, lighter, and far less prone to bunching when you're moving around a lot in the middle of a particularly intense game.
 The cable is also much easier to coil up and store, which is nice if you don't constantly have your Vive out and ready to play.

+Fortunately, you don't need a new Vive for this.
+For $40, you can have the new cable delivered right away.

 Lighter Headset